TIBHannover/ConfIDent_schema/project/docs/confident_schema.md

      * [WikidataId](WikidataId.md) - The identifier of a thing (item) in Wikidata.
  * [Location](Location.md) - A container for the information about the location in which an academic event takes place.
  * [Metric](Metric.md) - A container for statistical information about an event or event series.
- * [ProcessRelation](ProcessRelation.md) - A container for relations between academic events.
  * [Publication](Publication.md) - A published work, e.g. proceedings or conferenc paper, that is the output of an academic event or series.
  * [Region](Region.md) - The region in which an academic event takes place.
 For non USA events this might often be negligible.
  * [Venue](Venue.md) - The venue at which an academic event takes place.